Brittany is a PC gaming addict! Her favourite genres are simulation games, tycoons, RPG, city-builders, puzzles, and more!

 As awesome as the game is, however, there are a few things that make the game a bit tricky to play.
 Some of the finer details of city managing can be difficult once your city grows to a bigger population, and you'll quickly notice things like dead bodies piling up and big lines of traffic.

-How To Install Mods For Cities: Skylines
+How To Install Mods For "Cities: Skylines"

-Installing mods on C:S is extremely simple.
+Installing mods on Cities: Skylines is extremely simple.
 You can browse for mods via the Steam Community workshop either on your browser or through your Steam client.
 Once you find a mod that you'd like to add to your game, simply click on the plus button to subscribe, and the mod will be automatically downloaded via Steam to your game.

 When you launch your game, go into 'Content Manager' and open the 'Mods' tab.
 From there you can turn on the mod you just downloaded (or turn off mods you don't want in your game).